 Talk to locals

 While we were in Jamaica we stayed at a Sandals resort.
 Although Sandals has many unique excursions, we found a place on TripAdvisor that we really wanted to visit called The Blue Hole.
-So, being the risk-takers we are, we decided to hire a private driver to pick us up on our resort and take us to this local hot spot.
+So, being the risk-takers we are, we decided to hire a private driver to pick us up at our resort and take us to this local hot spot.
 It was breathtakingly beautiful and a significant highlight of our honeymoon.

 Check out this post if you’re looking for more websites to utilize for trip planning.
 There are so many simple ways to save money to travel!
 Who knows- with patience, time, and preparation you might be able to afford to travel the world!